UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 clearly perceive detail in this range.

-Although the hue shifts in this plots are more gradual than in the plot with the categorical color scheme in the previous slide, it may still introduce a slight bias towards seeing groupings where there are none, which is something to keep in mind.
+Although the hue shifts in this plots are more gradual than in the plot with the categorical colour scheme in the previous slide, it may still introduce a slight bias towards seeing groupings where there are none, which is something to keep in mind.

-In practice, both of these color schemes are used often to represent quantitative data.
+In practice, both of these colour schemes are used often to represent quantitative data.

 ---